afs/afs.github.io/sparql-agg-group-empty.md

 ## Description {#description}

-Informally, what happens in groupign and aggregation is that the matches from the `WHERE` clause are paritioned by calculating the group key from the `GROUP BY` expression for each row , with each row going into a collection of rows with the same group key.
+Informally, what happens in grouping and aggregation is that the matches from the `WHERE` clause are paritioned by calculating the group key from the `GROUP BY` expression for each row , with each row going into a collection of rows with the same group key.
 We end up with a dictionary mapping group key to a